Early Warning of mmWave Signal Blockage and AoA Transition Using sub-6 GHz Observations: Threshold Levels

 \section{Threshold Levels}

-In section III of the paper, we employ the signal strength threshold to predict upcoming signal changes.
+In Section III of the paper, we employ the RSS threshold to predict (provide early warning of) upcoming signal blockage or recovery.
 There is no optimal choice for the threshold level except in particular scenarios.
-This is evident in Figures 2-3 in the paper, and will be more thoroughly justified in section S.VII below.
-The issues arise from oscillations induced by the diffraction process: (1) the presence of oscillations occurs in some cases as the reflector approaches (signal still small) the region containing a signal (NLoS to LoS transition or simply entering the region of a reflection); and (2) the oscillations present in most cases occur as the mobile leaves such an area and loses that channel component.
-The threshold should not be too close to the maximum signal strength due to uncertainties in its estimation and due to noise.
+This is evident in Fig. 2-3 in the paper, and will be more thoroughly justified in Section S.VII.
+The issues arise from oscillations induced by the diffraction process: (1) the presence of oscillations occurs at low signal level when the mobile approaches the region of a reflection when it is in the transition regime (see Section III.B in the paper); and (2) oscillations occur at large signal levels near the edges of the LoS region or when in the near field of a reflector; or oscillations induced by (3) multipath fading [SM \S S.VIII].
+Oscillations due to mechanism (1) can aid the early warning threshold technique.
+The other types can complicate the process.
+The threshold should not be too close to the maximum RSS due to uncertainties in its estimation and due to noise.
 Noise also limits the minimum signal strength that can be used for a threshold.
 As we show below, the midpoint (50\% LoS) is also inappropriate.
-In the paper, we employ a threshold signal level that is a 30\% deviation from the nominal value (e.g., below the average LoS signal level or above the average NLoS signal strength).
+In the paper, we employ a threshold signal level that is a 30\% deviation from the nominal value (e.g., below the average LoS signal level or above the average NLoS signal level, the latter being $\sim$0).